 5 additional ways to cope with tinnitus

-Alongside professional treatment, there are also several self-help methods that can be effective for managing symptoms.
+Alongside professional treatment, there are also several self-help methods that can help to effectively manage symptoms.

 We’ll cover some of these below…

-As mentioned above, sound therapy can be a useful tool for coping with tinnitus.
-Various sound therapy devices can be useful for managing symptoms at home.
+As mentioned above, sound therapy can be useful for coping with tinnitus.
+Various sound therapy devices can help manage symptoms at home.

 This includes white noise generators, sound generators (that produce quiet natural sounds like leaves rustling in the wind), pillows with built-in speakers to help people get to sleep, and sound-generator devices that fit in your ear like a hearing aid.

-Puretone, who are partnered with Tinnitus UK, have a good selection of tinnitus sound therapy products available on their website.
+Puretone, partnered with Tinnitus UK, have a good selection of tinnitus sound therapy products available on their website.

 2. Practise mindfulness

-It’s quite common to feel worried or anxious when experiencing tinnitus.
-However, doing what you can to manage stress levels and regain focus can help with managing symptoms.
+It’s quite common to feel worried or anxious if you have tinnitus.
+So, doing what you can to manage stress levels and regain focus can be helpful.

 3. Prioritise good quality sleep

 Tinnitus can make it difficult to fall and/or stay asleep.
-In this study, 72% of participants with tinnitus said that their sleep quality was poor – and 27% reported experiencing moderate insomnia.
+In this study, 72% of participants with tinnitus said their sleep quality was poor, and 27% reported experiencing moderate insomnia.

 4. Consider keeping a food diary to identify potential triggers